jraps20/Dianoga.ImageMagick/README.md

 https://github.com/kamsar/Dianoga

-This add-on specifically targets the JPEG image format.
 It utilizes the ImageMagick portable exe to reduce dimensions of images in Sitecore by enforcing the `Media.Resizing.MaxWidth` and `Media.Resizing.MaxHeight` settings.

 # Installation